Security Advisory: Active Directory Open to More NTLM Attacks

 - Remove the MIC from the NTLM_AUTHENTICATE message

 - Unset the following flags in the NTLM_AUTHENTICATE message: NTLMSSP_NEGOTIATE_ALWAYS_SIGN, NTLMSSP_NEGOTIATE_SIGN, NEGOTIATE_KEY_EXCHANGE, NEGOTIATE_VERSION.

-We believe that this is a serious attack, as it adds unnecessary risks to SMB relay in most networks and those risks are further compounded with the additional danger of bypassing EPA in certain NTLM clients.
+We believe that this is a serious attack, as it adds unnecessary risks to server message block (SMB) relay in most networks – which is further compounded with the additional danger of bypassing EPA in certain NTLM clients.